fin-cli/extension-command/README.md

 		for confirmation.

 	[--ignore-requirements]
-		If set, the command will install the theme while ignoring any WordPress or PHP version requirements specified by the theme authors.
+		If set, the command will install the theme while ignoring any FinPress or PHP version requirements specified by the theme authors.

 	[--activate]